A Vision for Marre Blanche, Haiti: Hope for Caribbean Kids, Inc.

 Christian Based Education:

 Children need to know that God is the center of all they need to have a successful life.
 Currently the children are receiving a Christian based education which include a Christian assembly each week.
-Our goals are to support their program.
+The goals are to support their program.

 Christian School Facility: